← Back to trust

 6. The Five Linked Functions

 Through the evolution traced in Part 5, LINK has accumulated roles across five distinct institutional functions.
 Each function exhibits asset-specific investments in Williamson’s (1991) sense.
-The compound of the five generates the specificity pattern this Article analyzes.
+The compound of the five generates the specificity pattern at issue.

 6.1.
 Accounting